 In December 2010, we procured a new \$50.0 million line of credit, or the New Line of Credit, with Capital One, N.A. serving as a revolving lender, a letter of credit issuer and as an administrative agent and Branch Banking and Trust Company serving as a revolving lender and a letter of credit issuer, which matures on December 28, 2013.
 The New Line of Credit replaced our prior \$50.0 million senior secured revolving credit facility which was scheduled to mature on December 29, 2010, or the Prior Line of Credit.
 The New Line of Credit provides for a senior secured revolving credit facility of up to \$50.0 million, with a standby letter of credit sublimit of up to \$20.0 million.
 The New Line of Credit is subject to a maximum borrowing base calculation which may, from time to time, affect the maximum amount available to be drawn.
 The New Line of Credit may, upon satisfaction of certain conditions, be expanded up to \$75.0 million.
 Currently, eight of our properties are pledged as collateral under our line of credit.
 The interest rate per annum applicable to the New Line of Credit is equal to the London Interbank Offered Rate, or LIBOR, plus an applicable margin of up to 3.00% depending upon our leverage.
 Our leverage ratio used in determining the applicable margin for interest on the New Credit Line is recalculated quarterly.
 We will be subject to an annual maintenance fee of 0.25% per year.
 Our ability to access this source of financing is subject to our continued ability to meet customary lending requirements such as compliance with financial and operating covenants and our meeting certain lending limits.
 One such covenant requires us to limit distributions to our stockholders to 95% of our FFO, with acquisition-related costs required to be expensed under ASC 805 added back to FFO.
-In addition, the maximum amount that we may draw under this agreement is based on a percentage of the value of properties pledged as collateral to the banks, which must meet agreed upon eligibility standards.
-The maximum amount that we may currently draw under the New Line of Credit is approximately \$38.8 million.
-Furthermore, those eight properties that are pledged as collateral to the banks are pledged through a perfected first priority lien in the equity interest of the special purpose entity, or SPE, that owns the property.
-In addition, our Operating Partnership owns the SPEs, and our Operating Partnership is precluded from transferring the SPEs or unconsolidated affiliates to us.
+In addition, the maximum amount that we may durrently draw under the New Line of Credit is approximately \$38.8 million.
+Furthermore, those eight properties that are pledged as collateral to the banks are pledged through a perfected first purpose entity, or SPE, that owns the property.
+In addition, our Operating Partnership owns the SPEs, and our Operating Partnership is precluded from transferring the SPEs or proposed dated affiliates to us